alidcast/interdep/README.md

 1) Process your project's `deps.edn` configuration(s).
 2) Use the processed deps output as the basis for Clojure program commands.

-Steps 1) is done using the Interdep namespaces below.
+Steps 1) is done using the Interdep utilities below.
 Step 2) can be scripted in Bash, or with tools like [Babashka](https://github.com/borkdude/babashka).
 Just `spit` a deps.edn file into another directory and run your Clojure program from there.
 See this library's [example](https://github.com/rejoice-cljc/interdep/tree/master/example) for a working reference.

 ### Multiple Subrepos